-As your Healthcare and Vitality coach, I will:
+As your coach, I will:

 help you make sustainable change using the Core Energy™ Coaching Process.

-explore the process of change with you
+explore the process of change with you.

-help you identify your own health vision and present strengths and capabilities
+help you identify your own health vision and present strengths and capabilities.

-encourage stress management and self care through techniques such as centering, visualization, breathing and other relaxation techniques
+encourage stress management and self care through techniques such as centering, visualization, breathing and other relaxation techniques.

-allow a safe space to explore loss, grief and end of life
+allow a safe space to explore loss, grief and end of life .

-emphasizes action, accountability, and follow through.
+emphasize action, accountability, and follow through.

 support your growth based on change initiated by YOU.